dclelland/3LED/README.md

 - Set light waveform
     - Finish this view controller and explore how waveform setting should work

+### Testing

+- Launch at login
+    - Archive binary and test this

 ### Features

 - Can we add keyboard shortcuts?